cjshui/AMTNN/README.md

 ## Models

 - 'MTL.py': MTL model for digit classification problem (with H divergence and Wasserstein distance options)
-- 'alpha_opt.py': Model for solving the convextion optimization problem (Eq (2) in the paper)
+- 'alpha_opt.py': Model for solving the convex optimization problem (Eq (2) in the paper)

 ## How to cite